Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 ; Dynamic dispatch:

-; rdi contains address of a (self)
+; rdi contains the address of a (self)

 call qword ptr [rsi + 24] ; Obtain the address of the area function from the vtable and call it.